Compare Healthy Paws and PetFirst Pet Insurance Policies

-When comparing Healthy Paws to PetFirst Pet Insurance, pet parents should seriously consider PetFirst's annual claim limits and per incident-deductibles.
+When comparing Healthy Paws to PetFirst Pet Insurance, pet parents should seriously consider PetFirst's lifetime payout limits and per condition deductibles.

-That’s why we created an easy-to-understand plan that covers everything that matters.
-Our customers think so, too, by giving Healthy Paws the highest rating at Pet Insurance Review, Consumers Advocate, and many more review sites.
+Healthy Paws has created an easy-to-understand plan that covers new accidents and illnesses.
+Our customers agree and have given Healthy Paws the highest rating at Consumers Advocate, Canine Journal, and many more review sites.

 This information is provided as a helpful pet insurance comparison guide between Healthy Paws and PetFirst.
 Plans change on occasion and we recommend that all pet parents complete their own research.